teaalltr/tBeamLoRa-LoRaWAN-Environmental-sensor-node/README.md

 ## tBeamLoRa

 This is the sensor node part of a LoRaWAN network to save environmental data to a remote database.
-The software reads data from several sensors, namely the SPS30 particulate matter sensor, the SEN0170 anamometer, the BME680 temp, press etc module and the LPPYRA03AV pyranometer.
-A custom shield was also developed: the schematics and the KiCad project files are available [here](https://github.com/Piruzzolo/ttgo-tbeam-sensor-shield).
+The software reads data from several sensors, namely the SPS30 particulate matter sensor, the SEN0170 anemometer, the BME680 temp, press etc module and the LPPYRA03AV pyranometer.
+A custom shield was also developed: schematics and the KiCad project files are available [here](https://github.com/Piruzzolo/ttgo-tbeam-sensor-shield).

 ## Setup